De Bruyne not getting down after fresh injury blow

-De Bruyne pulled up shortly before half-time during Sunday's (NZDT) 1-0 win over Bournemouth due to a hamstring problem, with his replacement Riyad Mahrez going on to score a 55th-minute winner.
+De Bruyne pulled up shortly before half-time during Sunday's (AEDT) 1-0 win over Bournemouth due to a hamstring problem, with his replacement Riyad Mahrez going on to score a 55th-minute winner.

 The 27-year-old Belgium midfielder was the star performer for the Premier League champions last season but was compromised by a pair of lateral knee ligament injuries before the turn of the year this time around.